tapanbk/tapanbk.github.io/_posts/2022-03-30-access-the-github-using-ssh.md

 <p>
 <span class="important">origin</span> is the remote name.
 We usually have the name of remote name as
 <span class="important">origin</span>.
-Remote name could be different that origin.
+Remote name could be different from origin.
 Use the actual remote name if origin name is different from origin.
 </p>
 </section>